vand3rlinden/vand3rlinden.github.io/content/post/handle-your-spf-record.md

 From a security perspective, over-authorization of unnecessary SPF entries creates a potential attack vector.
 If an adversary gains access to any infrastructure listed in an SPF record, they can bypass your SPF and DMARC to send DMARC-compliant email.

-When you segment your vendors and email streams, there is no need for SPF flattening, as subdomain segmentation creates dedicated domains for specific email streams, each with its own 10 DNS lookups.
+When you segment your email providers using subdomain segmentation, SPF flattening becomes unnecessary.
+Each subdomain functions as a dedicated domain for a specific email provider, enabling it to use its own set of 10 DNS lookups.

 Subdomain segmentation can be implemented in three ways:

 1. Using a direct subdomain address, such `news.yourdomain.com`, where both the  P1 sender (envelope sender) and P2 sender (header sender) use the subdomain (e.g., `news@news.yourdomain.com`).
-2. Setting only the P1 sender to a subdomain (if supported by your vendor or email stream, such as SendGrid) allows SPF alignment in relaxed mode (assuming your DMARC policy uses the default `aspf=r` tag).
+2. Setting only the P1 sender to a subdomain (if supported by your email provider, such as SendGrid) allows SPF alignment in relaxed mode (assuming your DMARC policy uses the default `aspf=r` tag).
 For example, SPF aligns with subdomain `news.yourdomain.com` as the P1 sender, while the email is still sent from your primary domain `yourdomain.com` as the P2 sender (e.g., `news@yourdomain.com`).
    - DMARC policy tag `aspf=r` (SPF relaxed mode): In this mode, the authenticated signing domain and the sender domain can be subdomains of each other and still be considered aligned.
 3. Using an SPF macro that points to a subdomain allows you to continue sending from your main domain, but only from a fixed/static sender address (e.g., `news@yourdomain.com`).